Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - Nutrition therapy may be given.
 A high-calorie liquid feeding may be given through a tube if your baby cannot drink milk.
-This tube goes directly to his stomach.
+This tube goes directly to his or her stomach.
 Your baby may also receive total parenteral nutrition (TPN).
 TPN is given to your baby through an IV.
 Ask healthcare providers if you can breastfeed your baby.

-- Oxygen may be given to your baby if his blood oxygen level is lower than it should be.
+- Oxygen may be given to your baby if his or her blood oxygen level is lower than it should be.
 Oxygen will help your baby breathe easier.
-Your baby may get oxygen through small tubes placed in his nostrils, or through a mask.
-He may be placed in an oxygen tent.
-Never take off your baby's oxygen tubes or mask or remove him from the tent without asking his healthcare provider first.
+Your baby may get oxygen through small tubes placed in his or her nostrils, or through a mask.
+He or she may be placed in an oxygen tent.
+Never take off your baby's oxygen tubes or mask or remove him or her from the tent without asking his or her healthcare provider first.

 When should I contact my baby's healthcare provider?